-Some safe manufactures, typically inexpensive safes, provide keys as either the main method of opening the safe or a secondary method to get into the safe.
-There are two primary reasons keys are provided to open the safe.
+Some manufactures, typically inexpensive safe manufacturers, provide keys as either the main method of opening the safe or as a secondary method to get into the safe.

-- A keyed lock is less expensive than a dial or electronic safe lock so they are used to build less expensive safes
+- A keyed lock is less expensive than dials or electronic locks, so they are used often in less expensive safes.

-- Some manufactures put the batteries for their safes inside of the safe.
-The key override allows you to get into the safe if the batteries die.
+- Some safe manufactures put the batteries for their safes inside of the safe.
+A key override allows you to get into the safe should the batteries die.

 If the safe manufacture won’t or can’t provide a key, you can take the safe to a locksmith or have one come to your location.

 How to Get Keys to a Sentry Safe